 People who have a double-jointed shoulder are far more prone to shoulder instability.
 This is caused by the looseness in that joint, making it weaker and much less resistant to future injuries.

-Shoulder Instability Treatment
+Treatment for Shoulder Instability

 The treatment for an unstable shoulder depends entirely on the nature of the condition and the severity of the injury.